timluedtke/minimalistic-PHP-Upload/README.md

 Changelog
 -----------
+### Version 1.3.2
+* added a random hash as prefix to the filenames on the server to avoid users accessing the files other than the reciever of the email _(for further details see [gitlab issue 2](https://github.com/timluedtke/minimalistic-PHP-Upload/issues/2))_

 ### Version 1.3.1
 * made server-directory for Link-generation configurable via settings.php to support non default installation paths
 * favicons added